Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/externals/HLP.md

 # HLP - help functions
-Helper functions, used for safety checks or to get specific information from the engine.
+Helper functions used for safety checks or to get specific information from the engine.

 ```dae
 func int Hlp_HasFocusVob( var C_NPC npc ) {};